Management (glossary entry)

 Here hiring also refers to the act of accepting a volunteer for a job, even when there is no pay or other compensation involved.

-The effectiveness of the worker depends on the degree to which his strengths and passions match the qualifications and purpose of the job.
-(Expecting a man to be able to do any job, no matter how defined, is an example of perfectionism).
+The effectiveness of the worker depends on the degree to which their strengths and passions match the qualifications and purpose of the job.
+(Expecting a person to be able to do any job, no matter how defined, is an example of perfectionism).

 To the fullest extent necessary, communication should occur to discover how good the match is.
-This includes supplying a comprehensive job description, and interviewing the candidate to determine his skills and interests.
+This includes supplying a comprehensive job description, and interviewing the candidate to determine their skills and interests.

 In volunteer jobs it is typical for the manager to accept whoever volunteers, with little effort spent on interview or qualification.
-In this instance, he will often discover that there is a poor match.
-If the manager is more committed to the results, he will find a better candidate.
-If he is more committed to teaching the current worker (a common objective in all-volunteer organizations) he can keep the man he currently has.
+In this instance, they will often discover that there is a poor match.
+If the manager is more committed to the results, they will find a better candidate.
+If they are more committed to teaching the current worker (a common objective in all-volunteer organizations) they can keep the volunteer they currently have.

 Commitment and mismatched assignments